 A staple scene on almost every episode of shows focusing on extreme couponing is the presentation of an individual's stockpile.
 This stockpile, which frequently overruns portions of the individual's home, displays the number one problem of extreme couponing: you buy items you may not need.

-In 2012, former extreme coupon shopper Christy Rakoczy admitted in an article on NBC News that her prior hobby resulted in her having hundreds of jars and bottles of pasta sauce, toothpaste, and other non-perishable items.
+In 2012, former extreme coupon shopper Christy Rakoczy admitted in an article on ABC News that her prior hobby resulted in her having hundreds of jars and bottles of pasta sauce, toothpaste, and other non-perishable items.
 Rakoczy freely admits that her coupons rarely paid for fresh food, such as fruits or vegetables, leaving her with rooms filled with items that she had to use but had no need for.
 The result of all of this, Rakoczy admits, is that she spent hundreds of dollars on items that she didn't need.

 Using Coupons Wisely